Zint: Manual

 Developed by Laetus, Pharmacode is used for the identification of pharmaceuticals.
 The symbology is able to encode whole numbers between 3 and 131070.

-6.1.11 Code 128
+6.1.10 Code 128

-6.1.11.1 Standard Code 128 (ISO 15417)
+6.1.10.1 Standard Code 128 (ISO 15417)

-6.1.11.2 Code 128 Subset B
+6.1.10.2 Code 128 Subset B

-6.1.11.3 GS1-128
+6.1.10.3 GS1-128

-A variation of Code 128 also known as UCC/EAN-128, this symbology is defined by the GS1 General Specification.
+A variation of Code 128 previously known as UCC/EAN-128, this symbology is defined by the GS1 General Specifications.
 Application Identifiers (AIs) should be entered using [square bracket] notation.
-These will be converted to (round brackets) for the human readable text.
+These will be converted to parentheses (round brackets) for the Human Readable Text.
 This will allow round brackets to be used in the data strings to be encoded.
-Fixed length data should be entered at the appropriate length for correct encoding.
-GS1-128 does not support extended ASCII characters.
-Check digits for GTIN data (AI 01) are not generated and need to be included in the input data.
-The following is an example of a valid GS1-128 input:

-zint --barcode=16 -d "[01]98898765432106[3202]012345[15]991231"
+zint -b 16 -d "[01]98898765432106[3202]012345[15]991231"

-6.1.11.4 EAN-14
+6.1.10.4 EAN-14

 A shorter version of GS1-128 which encodes GTIN data only.
-A 13 digit number is required.
+A 13-digit number is required.
 The GTIN check digit and AI (01) are added by Zint.

-6.1.11.6 HIBC Code 128
+6.1.10.6 HIBC Code 128

 This option adds a leading '+' character and a trailing modulo-49 check digit to a standard Code 128 symbol as required by the Health Industry Barcode standards.

-6.1.11.7 DPD Code
+6.1.10.7 DPD Code

 Another variation of Code 128 as used by DPD (Deutsher Paket Dienst).
 Requires a 28 character alphanumeric input.
-Zint formats Human Readable Text as specified by DPD and adds a modulo-36 check character.
+Zint formats the Human Readable Text as specified by DPD and adds a modulo-36 check character.

-6.1.12 GS1 DataBar (ISO 24724)
+6.1.11 GS1 DataBar (ISO 24724)

-6.1.12.1 DataBar Omnidirectional and DataBar truncated
+6.1.11.1 GS1 DataBar Omnidirectional and GS1 DataBar Truncated

-6.1.12.2 DataBar Limited
+6.1.11.2 GS1 DataBar Limited

-6.1.12.3 DataBar Expanded
+6.1.11.3 GS1 DataBar Expanded

-Also known as RSS Expanded this is a variable length symbology capable of encoding data from a number of AIs in a single symbol.
-AIs should be encased in [square brackets] in the input data.
-This will be converted to (rounded brackets) before it is included in the human readable text attached to the symbol.
-This method allows the inclusion of rounded brackets in the data to be encoded.
-GTIN data (AI 01) should also include the check digit data as this is not calculated by Zint when this symbology is encoded.
-Fixed length data should be entered at the appropriate length for correct encoding.
-The following is an example of a valid DataBar Expanded input
+Previously known as RSS Expanded this is a variable length symbology capable of encoding data from a number of AIs in a single symbol.
+AIs should be encased in [square brackets] in the input data, which will be converted to parentheses (round brackets) before being included in the Human Readable Text attached to the symbol.
+This method allows the inclusion of parentheses in the data to be encoded.
+If the data does not include parentheses, the AIs may alternatively be encased in parentheses using the --gs1parens switch.
+See 6.1.10.3 GS1-128.

-zint --barcode=31 -d "[01]98898765432106[3202]012345[15]991231"
+zint -b 31 -d "[01]98898765432106[3202]012345[15]991231"

-6.1.13 Korea Post Barcode
+6.1.12 Korea Post Barcode

-6.1.14 Channel Code
+6.1.13 Channel Code

 A highly compressed symbol for numeric data.
-The number of channels in the symbol can be between 3 and 8 and this can be specified by setting the value of option_2.
+The number of channels in the symbol can be between 3 and 8 and this can be specified by setting the value of the --vers option (API option_2).
 It can also be determined by the length of the input data e.g. a three character input string generates a 4 channel code by default.
-The maximum values permitted depend on the number of channels used as shown in the table below:

 Channels | Minimum Value | Maximum Value |